Brighton Rock (2010 film)

 Brighton Rock is a 2010 British crime film written and directed by Rowan Joffé and loosely based on Graham Greene's 1938 novel of the same name.
 The film stars Sam Riley, Andrea Riseborough, Andy Serkis, John Hurt, Sean Harris and Helen Mirren.

 The novel had previously been made into a film under the same title by the Boulting brothers that premiered in 1948.
-Although the novel and original film are both set in the 1930s, the 21st century adaptation is set during the Mods and Rockers era of the 1960s.
+Although the novel and original film are both set in the 1930s, the 21st-century adaptation is set during the Mods and Rockers era of the 1960s.

 Sam Riley plays "Pinkie", the role originally played by Richard Attenborough.
 Filming began in October 2009.
 It was largely filmed in the nearby town of Eastbourne, with Eastbourne Pier standing in for Brighton Pier, and at Beachy Head.
 Some scenes were shot at Hedsor House in Buckinghamshire and in Brighton itself.

 Plot

 In 1964, Pinkie Brown, the sociopathic enforcer of a Brighton gang, murders Fred Hale, who had killed the gang leader Kite.
 Brown befriends Rose, a young waitress who witnessed the gang's activity, to keep an eye on her.
 She falls in love with him.
-To prevent her from being compelled to give evidence against him, he marries her.
+He marries her to prevent her from being compelled to provide evidence against him.
 Ida, Rose's employer and a friend of Hale's, takes it upon herself to save the girl from the monster she has married.